-THE MIAMI PROJECT BELIEVES IN WORKING WITH OUR LOCAL COMMUNITY TO DEVELOP AND IMPLEMENT STRATEGIES THAT CAN IMPROVE QUALITY OF LIFE THROUGH EDUCATION.
+THE MIAMI PROJECT BELIEVES IN WORKING WITH OUR LOCAL COMMUNITY TO DEVELOP AND IMPLEMENT STRATEGIES THAT CAN POTENTIALLY TREAT PARALYSIS.

 If you have any questions or would like to contact our Education department, please email us at email@example.com or call us at 305-243-7108.